Gastrotheca bufona

 Gastrotheca bufona (common name: Antioquia marsupial frog) is a species of frog in the family Hemiphractidae.
 It is endemic to Colombia and known from the Cordillera Central and Cordillera Occidental in Antioquia and Caldas Departments, at elevations of 1430–2200 m asl.
 The specific name bufona is derived from Spanish bufón, meaning a jester or clown, and refers to the frog's "gaudy" appearance.

 Description

 The holotype, an adult male, measured 55 mm in snout–vent length.
-The upper eyelids bear characteristic "horns", triangular fleshy appendages.
+The upper eyelids bear characteristic hornlike structures, triangular fleshy appendages.
 Also the heels have well-developed dermal appendages.
-Body is somewhat elongate.
-Skin of upper parts of the body is coarse and glandular.
+Body is somewhat elongate with skin of upper parts of the body being coarse and glandular.

+Reproduction

+The female frog carries her eggs in a pounch on her back.
+This species breeds through direct development: The young emerge as small froglets, not tadpoles.

 Habitat and conservation

 The natural habitat of Gastrotheca bufona is primary Andean cloud forest.
 It lives in the canopy.
 It is a rare species threatened by habitat loss caused by agriculture and logging.